DONATE

 Erin PartlanMember-at-large

 Erin Partlan, Ph.D., is an environmental scientist and engineer focused on the quality of municipal water.
-Currently, she is a scientist with the U.S. Environmental Protection Agency in Washington, DC.
-Previously, she has held roles at various organizations in the water sector, including non-profit and start-up roles.
-She joined ESAL as a volunteer in 2021 and currently serves the Board as a member at-large.
-Erin supports the mission of ESAL because she believes that the analytical skills gained from STEM training are invaluable to many civic processes.
-Outside of work, Erin is a citizen advisor for the county on trails, sidewalks, and bikeways.
+Currently, she is a scientist with the U.S. EPA in Washington, D.C.
+Previously, she has held roles at various organizations in the water sector, including roles at nonprofits and startups.
+She joined ESAL as a volunteer in 2021 and currently serves as a board member at large.
+Partlan supports the mission of ESAL because she believes that the analytical skills gained from STEM training are invaluable to many civic processes.
+Outside of work, Partlan is a citizen advisor for the county on trails, sidewalks, and bikeways.
 She finds her scientific background useful to understand new topics ranging from traffic engineering to urban development.
 Through ESAL, she hopes to encourage other STEM professionals to offer their skills back to their communities.

 A researcher by training and an implementation advocate in practice, I'm very interested in the translation of scientific knowledge to everyday life.
 In favor of increasing sustainability and equity through data driven decision making.